 As a promise to return to support them, purchase gift cards to your favorite local shops and restaurants.
 This puts money in the pocket of your favorite store owner today to help them cover operating expenses and to help assure a strong tomorrow.

-Reminder: Some shops that don’t offer online shopping are happy to take an order over the phone and have it delivered to you during this time – so don’t hesitate to ask!
+While some shops don’t offer online shopping, they are happy to take an order over the phone and have it delivered or available for pick up.
+Don’t hesitate to ask!
 Local business owners are always available to talk with their customers.

-Delivery services such as DoorDash, GrubHub or UberEats servicing restaurants are also great options.
+Delivery services such as DoorDash, GrubHub or UberEats servicing restaurants are options for delivery.
 (Note: these service providers charge local business owners an average of 30% of the total sale.)

 TIP A LITTLE EXTRA

-Have a steady paycheck?
-Leave a little extra cash for service workers – they especially are going to need the help.
+Tipping is a big part of income in the service sector.
 Consider a full tip on takeout orders, and leaving a little extra for the kitchen staff, too.

-Spending more time online?
+Spending time online?
 Engage with your favorite businesses — leave a positive Google, Yelp, or Facebook review.
 Like, follow, comment and engage with them on social media.
-It’s free to you but it helps to remind businesses that they aren’t forgotten and this kind of social currency pays dividends of a different kind.
-Now is a fantastic time to deepen relationships with friends and neighbors that operate your favorite local businesses.
+It’s free to you but it helps to remind businesses that they aren’t forgotten and this kind of social currency pays dividends of a different kind – it allows you to deepen relationships with friends and neighbors that operate your favorite local businesses.

 - City of Wheat Ridge